 Children's Hospital Colorado Recognizes Kawasaki Disease Awareness Day

-January 26, 2013, marks the third official "Kawasaki Disease Awareness Day."
-This is the day that Kawasaki Disease (KD) was first described in the 1960s by a pediatrician in Japan named Dr. Tomisaku Kawasaki.
-Dr. Kawasaki described it as a new disease that was occurring in previously healthy young children.
+January 26, 2013, marks the third official "Kawasaki Disease Awareness Day," the anniversary of the day Kawasaki Disease (KD) was first described in the 1960s by Dr. Tomisaku Kawasaki.
+A pediatrician in Japan, Dr. Kawasaki noticed a new disease occurring in previously healthy young children.
 Fifty years later, with the cause of KD still unknown, doctors and researchers are still looking for answers to the very puzzling disease.

 Signs and symptoms of Kawasaki Disease:

 - High fever lasting an average of 10 days

 - Red, bloodshot eyes